The HyperTexts

 Hiroshima Poetry, Prose and Art

 This page contains poems, prose and art by survivors of the Hiroshima and Nagasaki atomic bomb blasts, the work of other Japanese writers and artists, and the thoughts and observations of poets and writers around the globe.
-This is a poetry "slam" of an entirely different order.

 The intense heat and light of the Hiroshima and Nagasaki atomic bomb blasts left behind ghostly silhouettes of human beings whose lives were erased in an instant.